How to Fix Door seal mold on Maytag MHW6630HW (Front Load)

 • Visible slime or discoloration along the inner lip of the door boot seal

-This issue is typically caused by trapped moisture and detergent residue inside the gasket folds, made worse by using too much HE detergent or consistently leaving the washer door closed between cycles.
+Typically, this issue arises from trapped moisture and detergent residue inside the gasket folds, often exacerbated by using too much HE detergent or consistently keeping the washer door closed between cycles.

 Safety First